alxndrdiaz/hclust_mix/README.md

 # What is hclust_mix?

-h: Hopfield networks, clust: clustering, mix: attractor analysis.

-These tools are adapted for preprocessing and analysis of time-course developmental transcriptomic data using hclust 1.0, the algorithm was proposed by Stefan Maetschke and Mark Ragan to characterize cancer subtypes, [Maetschke and Mark Ragan, Bioinformatics (2014)](https://academic.oup.com/bioinformatics/article/30/9/1273/234782).
+hclust 1.0 algorithm was proposed by Stefan Maetschke and Mark Ragan to characterize cancer subtypes, [Maetschke and Mark Ragan, Bioinformatics (2014)](https://academic.oup.com/bioinformatics/article/30/9/1273/234782).
 The original version of hclust along with a short tutorial are available at:
 [http://bioinformatics.org.au/tools/hclust/](http://bioinformatics.org.au/tools/hclust/).
 The idea behind their algorithm was to "demonstrate the usage of Hopfield networks for clustering, feature selection and network inference" [see tutorial by Mark Ragan](http://bioinformatics.org.au/tools/hclust/)  applied to transcriptomic data.
-Specifically it aims to model differentiated cell states as attractor states of a Hopfield Network, and was tested in 12 single-cell data sets including Haematopoiesis and human stem cell differentiation, [Fard et al. npj Syst Biol Appl 2, (2016)](https://www.nature.com/articles/npjsba20161).
+Specifically it aims to model differentiated cell states as attractor states of a Hopfield Network, and was tested also in 12 single-cell data sets including Haematopoiesis and human stem cell differentiation, [Fard et al. npj Syst Biol Appl 2, (2016)](https://www.nature.com/articles/npjsba20161).

+hclust_mix is only a version of hclust that allows the identification of attractor states, the number of steps that it uses to search attractors should be specified by the user.
+Additionally it extracts the gene states in each attractor.

 ## 1. Hopfield network model and hclust workflow